 The Minister described the strategic realignment that Bombardier has spoken about, but he has also no doubt spoken to ADS—on behalf of the aerospace industry—and heard about the huge concern that exists in aerospace manufacturing about the fact that the Government are unable to come up with a permanent customs arrangement or even to get a deal through this Parliament.
-Given all the discussions he has had, will he tell us what impact the Government’s current Brexit position will have on the likelihood of these Bombardier jobs being secured and a new buyer being found?
+Given all the discussions he has had, what impact will the Government’s current Brexit position have on the likelihood of these Bombardier jobs being secured and a new buyer found?

 At the current time, we are going to be focused on finding the right buyer.
 We will work across government to ensure that the right buyer is found.
 If there are already existing purchasers involved, that is commercially sensitive and something for the company.

-I very much hope that we never get into a situation where we have to look at any sort of retraining package for the site.
-Obviously, if we did end up in that situation, I would come back to the House on it.
-However, this is a growing, profitable business—one of the jewels in the crown of UK aerospace—and I would imagine that buyers for this site would be lining up to invest in the jobs and skills in Northern Ireland.
+I very much hope that we never have to look at any sort of retraining package for the site.
+Obviously, if we did I would come back to the House on it.
+However, this is a growing, profitable business—one of the jewels in the crown of UK aerospace—and I would imagine that buyers for this site are lining up to invest in the jobs and skills in Northern Ireland.